joshblack07/UR-Cyber-Security-Red_vs_Blue/README.md

 # University of Richmond Cybersecurity Capstone #2

   - As the Red Team, I attacked a vulnerable VM, ultimately gaining root access to the machine.
-  - As Blue Team, I used Kibana to review logs taken during the Red Team Engagement.
+  - As the Blue Team, I used Kibana to review logs taken during the Red Team Engagement.
   - I used the logs to extract hard data and visualizations for the report.
   - Then, I will interpreted log data to suggest mitigation measures for each exploit.